Located on the Susquehanna River

-“It is an honor to be able to donate the 5 acre plot of land that will provide a foundation for a village of tiny houses and a community services building for Homeless Veterans who need help regaining their health, heart and place in the community.
+“It is an honor to be able to donate the 5 acre plot of land that will provide a foundation for a village of tiny houses and a community services building for Veterans experiencing homelessness who need help regaining their health, heart and place in the community.
 The heart shaped village reminds us to give back to our wounded veterans who have made so many sacrifices while defending our Nation.”

 Peggy Grove and her son, Michael Grove